Galaxy is one of the prettiest petunias you can grow for its starry flowers! Here’s everything you need to know about Night Sky Petunia Care.

-All Night sky Petunias are different – meaning the patterns on the petals depend a lot on the temperature and growth environment.
+All Night sky Petunias are different — meaning the patterns on the petals depend a lot on the temperature and growth environment, just like our fingerprints.
 If grown in the right conditions, you’ll be amazed by the sheer beauty of these flowers!

-As annuals, these Petunias start flowering in Summer and last for months before the final fall of frost.
-Plant them in a spot with bright direct light, where they will get at least 4-6 hours of direct sun daily.
+As annuals, these Petunias start flowering in Summer and last for months before the first frost.
+Plant them in a spot with full sunlight, where they can soak at least 5-6 hours of direct sun daily.

 Night Sky Petunia Colors & Varieties

 Night Sky Petunia has beautiful blooms, speckled generously with white flecks around the vibrant color.

 One Starry Sky Burgandy is a deep red variety with a gradient of yellow starburst in the center.
 These beautiful flowers are speckled with white color under the right conditions.
 Pink Sky is more similar to the Night Sky and has rich Pink blooms speckled with white spots.

 Fun Fact: Cooler temperatures will yield more white speckles, and warm temperatures will yield more purple.